Did you know the US Consumer Product Safety Commission says window coverings with cords are 1 of the top 5 hazards in your home?

 • All lift cords are restricted in some way (varies by product but similar to the changes made with horizontal blinds) so that a loop cannot be formed that is large enough for a child’s head.

-• Cord cleats are available with all corded window coverings (upon request).
-Cord cleats are used to secure the cords when the shade is stationary.
+• Cord cleats are available with all corded window coverings - these are used to secure the cords when the shade is stationary.

 • Marketing campaigns have made consumers much more aware of the hazard.

-So, are corded blinds safe in your home if you have children?
-We certainly believe so and all of our products conform to the current U. S. regulations but there still is a small risk with any type of corded blind or shade.
-In honor of October, Child Safety Month, it’s our goal to show you what you can do to eliminate this small risk by selecting products that eliminate or minimize cords.
+All of the products that Blindster sells conform to the current U. S. regulations for window coverings.
+But remember there still is a small risk with any type of corded blind or shade.
+In honor of October, Child Safety Month, it's our goal to show you what you can do to eliminate this small risk by selecting products that eliminate or minimize cords.

 Best Pet and Child Safe Blinds